Asad-Ismail/Pointclouds-Instance-Segmentation/README.md

   </p>
    <p align="center">

-2) Train the deep neural network and perform hyper parameter search with the preprocessed data
+2) Train the deep neural network(PointGroup, Dyco3D) and perform hyper parameter search (Bayseian based) with the preprocessed data

 3) Use the trained network to make inference on new data